KippAD/easy-outdoor-co/README.md

 pip3 freeze > requirements.txt
 ```

-13. Create a file called **Procfile** to the root directory, and add the following syntax:
+13. Create a file called **Procfile** in the root directory, then add the following syntax:

 ```
 web: gunicorn easy_outdoor.wsgi:application